SimonEnsemble/old_ish_SimonEnsemble.github.io2/_posts/2019-11-15-german-tank-problem.md

 </figure>

-# what I'm exploring next
-* applying the Bayesian framework to estimate the number of tanks
-* prove that $\hat{n}$ is the minimum variance unbiased estimator (that it is an efficient estimator)
-* learn probabilistic programming in the context of the German tank problem
+## (update) A Bayesian treatment of the German tank problem

+See my preprint "A Bayesian treatment of the German tank problem" on arXiv [here](https://arxiv.org/abs/2301.00046).

 # references